feynon/carlosbecker.com/content/post/2013-07-15-firefox-os.md

 First of all, as the name says, it's a Developer Preview.
 So, a lot of things are buggy, others just doesn't exist yet and others of them I don't even know if it's relative to hardware or software.
-I will not enter in much details, it is basically what other people already said in the geeksphone's forum.
+I will not detail much, it is basically what other people already said in the geeksphone's forum.

 ### The phone